The Ronin Bridge Hack: $625 Million and the Dangers of Centralization

 The Intrusion

-According to reporting by the BBC and others citing Sky Mavis’s post-mortem, the attack chain began with a fake job offer.
-A Sky Mavis engineer received an approach through LinkedIn, went through a multi-round recruitment process, and ultimately received a PDF offer letter.
+According to public reporting citing the developer’s post-mortem, the attack chain began with a fake job offer.
+An engineer at the developer received an approach through a professional networking site, went through a multi-round recruitment process, and ultimately received a PDF offer letter.
 The document contained spyware.
-Once executed, it gave the attackers a foothold inside Sky Mavis’s network.
+Once executed, it gave the attackers a foothold inside the developer’s network.

-From there, the attackers extracted four validator private keys controlled by Sky Mavis.
-The forgotten Axie DAO allowlist gave them the fifth.
+From there, the attackers extracted four validator private keys controlled by the developer.
+The forgotten DAO allowlist gave them the fifth.
 They now held a 5-of-9 supermajority and could authorize any bridge transaction unilaterally.

 The Theft